Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Introduction

-\begin{example} Consider an online platform that wants to select one user segment and one content creator segment that interact the most to target an advertisement campaign.
-Such advertisement campaign is a two-sided product since user segment and content creator segment are its two sides.
+\begin{example} Consider an online platform that wants to select one user segment and one content creator segment that interact the most to target an advertisement campaign \citep{bhargava2022creator,lops2011content,geng2020online}.
+Such advertisement campaign is a two-sided product where user segment and content creator segment are its two sides.
 There are many user segments and many content creator segments.
 In each time period, the platform tests a pair of user segment and content creator segment and observes the amount of interaction between them, based on which the platform decides which pair to test next.
 The number of products scales quickly: ten user segments and ten content creator segments already give rise to one hundred pairs, and this is just an underestimate of how many segments there are for each side. \end{example}

 \begin{example} Consider an online platform that wants to design a homepage with a headline and an image.
-The platform's goal is to select a pair of homepage and headline that attracts the most amount of user engagement.
+The platform's goal is to select a pair of headline and image that attracts the most amount of user engagement.
 The homepage design is a two-sided product with headline and image as two sides.
 Similar to Example \ref{ex:ads}, the number of pairs can easily be over several hundreds. \end{example}

 Besides the two examples above, there are plenty of other two-sided products: Airbnb experiences (activities and locations), Stitch Fix personal styling (tops and pants), Expedia travel (hotels and flights), car sales (packages and prices), drug development (composition of ingredients and dosages) and so on.